pentagonxyz/waymont-vaults-global-recovery-script/README.md

 ## Instructions

+First, export your mnemonic seed phrase from your Waymont mobile signer app:

 1. Open the Waymont mobile app on your mobile app.
 2. Hit the settings button.
 3. Hit "Export Private Key" to export your HD (hierarchical deterministic) wallet root private key.